YongsooHWANG/FTCircuitSynthesis/docs/Demo.md

   4. Synthesize [FT Preparation of the logical zero state](../tests/DB-QASM/steane/PrepZ.qasmf)
   5. Synthesize [Magic State Preparation](../tests/DB-QASM/steane/Prepare_Magic_State.qasmf) -> keep the position of magic qubits

+The snapshots of the syndrome measurement circuit are shown in the [Reference](https://arxiv.org/abs/2206.02691)

 ##### Logical 2-Qubit Protocols
   Over the relative position between two qubits (*vertical* and *horizon*)
   1. Generate a qubit layout